 Since 2009, the number of applications to our MFA program has more than doubled.
 In 2009, we had 44 applications; in 2012, we had 102; in 2015, we had 79.
 In 2015, approximately 15% of applicants were accepted.
 Ultimately four fiction students and five poetry students enrolled.

 The creative writing faculty poets are Albert Goldbarth and Sam Taylor.
-The fiction writers are Margaret Dawe and Amy Parker.
+The fiction writer is Margaret Dawe.

 Visiting Distinguished Writers